-Isabelle's Seacret (formerly Manatee Mansion) is a five-bedroom, five-and-a-half-bath ocean view beach house located 0.7 miles north of Garden City Pier.
+Isabelle's Seacret is a five-bedroom, five-and-a-half-bath ocean view beach house located 0.7 miles north of Garden City Pier.
 This second row home features a fully-equipped kitchen complete with stainless steel appliances including a microwave and dishwasher, as well as a washer, dryer, central heat and air conditioning, and ceiling fans throughout.
 Six TVs (Roku), DVD player, and Wi-Fi are also provided.
-Sleeping accommodations include two king, three queen, and two twin-over-queen bunk beds, plus a queen-sized sofa bed.
-Outdoor amenities include a heated private pool, pool furniture, bar area, covered porch, picnic table, gas grill, enclosed shower with hot and cold water, water closet (enclosed toilet room - not counted in bathroom total), and enclosed guest storage area.
+Sleeping accommodations include two king, four queen, and two twin-over-double bunk beds.
+Outdoor amenities include a private pool (three-to-five-and-a-half-foot deep), pool furniture, bar area, covered porch, picnic table, gas grill, enclosed shower with hot and cold water, water closet (enclosed toilet room - not counted in bathroom total), and enclosed guest storage area.
+The pool may be heated Labor Day through Memorial Day when temperatures are above 55°.
 Motorcycles permitted.
 Trailers permitted.
 No smoking.
 No pets.
 Check-out maid service included.
 Linens included.
-Maximum occupancy: 18
+Maximum occupancy: 16

 Conveniently located close to some of the best area attractions, Garden City Beach is directly south of Surfside Beach and ends on a peninsula at the mouth of Murrells Inlet.
 One of the most renowned attractions in Garden City Beach is the Pier at Garden City.
 Other attractions include Marlin Quay Marina, Gulf Stream Cafe, Original Sam's Corner, and Sara J's Seafood Restaurant.